Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

     ![alert_detected](media/advlab56.png)

    >**Note:** It might take time to reflect the real-time status of **Advanced Security Status**.

+## Review
+In this lab you have completed the following:

+-  Connected Azure DevOps Environment to Microsoft Defender for Cloud
+-  Understood your DevOps security

 ## You have successfully completed the lab.